wearebraid/vueformulate.com/docs/guide/forms/generating-forms/README.md

 listened to the `@focus` event, it could be frustrating to determine which input had been focused.

-To solve for this, you can rename the event listener by simply providing a new event name as the value of your `@{eventName}` property.
+To solve for this, you can rename the emitted event by simply providing a new event name as the value of your `@{eventName}` property.
 You can choose any string (`kebab-case` is recommended).
 For example: